tmakowski/lemmings/README.md

 ### ToDo:
 - [ ] **Collideable** walls at an angle.
-- [ ] Add floor:
-    - [ ] As long as the lemming has the floor underneath it won't fall.
 - [ ] Add water at the bottom of a level which kills the lemming.
-- [ ] Implement falling (use angled walls as a floor).
 - [ ] Create more lemming types:
     - [ ] stopper,
     - [ ] miner,